|

 Ondar: vocals, Tuvan jaw harp, Tuvan banjo

-On a rainy day back in eighty-six [poetic licence for 1984],
+On a rainy day back in eighty-six [poetic licence for 1984], They said someone's comin' from the sticks,

 He's gonna sing me a song like I've never heard,